Topic: Life Stress, PTSD, Anxiety, Depression, Emotional Competency, Resilience

 Please use details in the Contact section for information on implementation costs.

-To move MBSR to the Effective category on the Clearinghouse Continuum of Evidence at least one study with positive effects sustained to one year from the end of the program or two years from the beginning of the program must be replicated by independent researchers.
+To move MBSR to the Effective category on the Clearinghouse Continuum of Evidence at least one to two additional studies with positive effects sustained to one year from the end of the program or two years from the beginning of the program must be replicated by independent researchers.

 The Clearinghouse can help you develop an evaluation plan to ensure the program components are meeting your goals.
 Please call 1-877-382-9185 or email Clearinghouse@psu.edu